Pain

 Is CRPS curable?

+Complex regional pain syndrome has traditionally been considered a lifelong condition with no definitive cure.
+However, recent studies suggest that this may not always be the case.
+Evidence indicates that with early intervention — treatment within the first 18 months of diagnosis — approximately 80% of individuals with CRPS can achieve significant recovery.
 One promising development in the early diagnosis and treatment of CRPS is its potential genetic link.
 A recent small study found that about one-third of CRPS patients had variants in at least one of four genes potentially associated with the condition, whereas the control group had no such variations.
 Three of these genes are present in immune cells of the peripheral nervous system, and all four are found in macrophages (a type of white blood cell involved in healthy immune responses).
 These findings suggest that genetic factors may play a role in CRPS and could help in identifying those at risk earlier.

 The bottom line